gc313/Quickon/Assets/README.md

 # Quickon User Guide

 Quickon is a Unity plugin designed to batch-capture prefabs and generate PNG images.
-It integrates the official Cinemachine package and ShaderGraph package, and is compatible with Unity Editor version 6000.0.25 and above.

 ## Feature Overview